 Meal sizes: you’re better off eating like a pyramid, with the lightest meal on top, and the heaviest meal on the bottom.

-Snacks: you’re type is usually best with a piece of fruit.
+Snacks: your type is usually best with a piece of fruit.

-Thyroid (aka Apple) You’ve probably been complimented on your legs more times than you can count, but have always been troubled through your abdominal region.
+You’ve probably been complimented on your legs more times than you can count, but have always been troubled through your abdominal region.
+And if you’re a man, your excess body fat is almost exclusively in your belly.
 The second you put on a pound you’ve got to loosen your belt a full notch, but never in the arms or legs.
 You’ve also probably got one heck of a sweet tooth.